seharanul17/synthetic-tabular-LLM/README.md

 ## Introduction

-This is the official code of "Exploring Prompting Methods for Mitigating Class Imbalance through Synthetic Data Generation with Large Language Models."
+This is the official code of "EPIC: Effective Prompting for Imbalanced-Class Data Synthesis in Tabular Data Classification via Large Language Models."

 ## Environment Setup